 Reyes was inspired by an oral history project in high school, whereby he began to explore and appreciate his Chamorro heritage.
 In his desire to access this world that he formerly took for granted, he began to spend more time with his elders, trying to learn more about his language and traditions.
 He continued his search through his college years, enhancing his Chamorro language skills whenever possible.
 Reyes explored his Catholic musical heritage, too, while serving as the choir director of the San Dimas Voices in Faith Choir, whose Chamorro songs and chants provided inspiration for several of the songs and dances he later created.
-In 1999, the choir produced Guam's first CD compilation of traditional Chamorro church music.
+In 1999, the choir produced Guam's first CD compilation of traditional and contemporary Chamorro church music.
 This album successfully demonstrated how traditional music can evolve without losing sight of its original intent.
 Many of the songs such as Tatan Mami, Tell My Family, and Asaina Ti Hu Tungo became a staple in Chamorro religious gatherings and continues to be used at many church services and religious events.

 After earning his Bachelor's degree in International Business and Political Science Reyes eventually pursued his teaching certification from the University of Guam.
 He gained valuable marketing experience as an account manager for Latte Publishing, Inc., and worked closely with Pulitzer Prize Winner Manny Crisostomo.
 He then moved on to work for Sanctuary, Inc., as Human Resources Director, where he administered and developed selected programs for at-risk youth, supervised and trained residential workers, and was responsible for public relations.

-While still working fulltime as a teacher at Southern High School, Vince readily took the opportunity to share his knowledge and passion by becoming a part of the pioneering team of the Chamorro Studies Program at the University of Guam, offering Chamorro Dance as an upper division Fine Arts elective during the Spring Semester.
+While still working fulltime as a teacher at Southern High School, Vince readily took on the opportunity to share his knowledge and passion by serving as an Adjunct Professor as part of the pioneering team of the Chamorro Studies Program at the University of Guam, offering Chamorro Dance as an elective for undergraduate students.

 The leadership and creative direction of Vince Reyes continues to provide inspirational and appealing ways to entice youth and young adults to learn about and promote their cultural heritage through the arts.